olublessed/app-example/README.md

 #### Instance Creation Within an Existing VPC

-If you look at the default app-main.yaml template it's actually just calling two other templates, the VPC is created from a publicly available VPC template and the application is from the app-main.yml file from this same project.
-We can execute the app template separately to just create the app within an existing VPC.
+If you look at the default [app-main.yaml template](src/main/cloudformation/app-main.yaml) it calls two other templates, the VPC is created from a publicly available template and the application is from the [app.yml](src/main/cloudformation/app.yaml) file from this same project.
+An output of the VPC template containing a newly created subnet is passed to the application template as a parameter and is used to provision an EC2 instance.
+We can run just the app.yml file as long as we pass in the needed subnet ID parameter.

 1. Locate the subnet ID of an existing subnet within a VPC in your account.
 AWS Console -> VPC -> Subnets and you should see a list of subnets with IDs that look like subnet-11111111.
 We'll pass this in as an argument to the app.yaml template.
-1. Run the updateStack task again but with parameters to use a different template and set of stack parameters `./gradlew updateStack -Pprofile=your-named-aws-profile -Ptemplate=app.yaml -PstackParamSet=appOnly -Psubnet=SUBNET_ID`
+1. Run the updateStack task again but with parameters to use a different template and set of stack parameters `./gradlew updateStack -Pprofile=AWS_PROFILE_NAME -Ptemplate=app.yaml -PstackParamSet=appOnly -Psubnet=SUBNET_ID`
 1. Once created we'll test out the [Change Set capability](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html) to preview updates before you actually change any resources.
     * Go into the src/main/cloudformation/app.yaml file and change the instance type from a nano to a small `InstanceType: 't2.small'`
-    * Run the `./gradlew createChangeSet -Pprofile=your-named-aws-profile -Ptemplate=app.yaml -PstackParamSet=appOnly -Psubnet=SUBNET_ID` and then look in the console to [inspect the change set](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets-view.html)
+    * Run the `./gradlew createChangeSet -Pprofile=AWS_PROFILE_NAME -Ptemplate=app.yaml -PstackParamSet=appOnly -Psubnet=SUBNET_ID` and then look in the console to [inspect the change set](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets-view.html)
     * In this case CloudFormation would modify the existing instance by shutting it down and changing the instance type.
         This would cause a momentary outage but if this is acceptable you could execute the change set to apply the update or you could discard the change set without affecting any resources.
 This is a really helpful capability that